siakaramalegos/frontend-nanodegree-mobile-portfolio/README.md

 - Changed google analytics js to asychronous (async)
 - Compressed and resized pizzeria.jpg photo to be the maximum width it is ever shown on screen - 540px.
 - Flagged media style as print in call to print.css stylesheet
+- Grabbed the JSON for the bootstrap-grid file and downloaded the minified version from getbootstrap.com.
+Replaced the non-minified version.